autosome-ru/ibis-challenge/README.md

 The detailed documentation of the IBIS challenge is available at the [IBIS](https://ibis.autosome.org) website.

-The complete IBIS data package including train, test, and benchmarking-ready data are available at [ZENODO](https://).
+The complete IBIS data package including the benchmarking-ready train & test data are available at [ZENODO repo1](https://zenodo.org/records/14174162) and [ZENOCODO repo2](https://zenodo.org/records/14176443).

 # Project structure